lisefrac/redtrilliumgardens.com/content/buy-plants.md

 "Zoigl" originally referred to a specific style of home-brewn, unfiltered German beer with no shelf life.
 It's also used to describe a beer that didn't quite come out as expected, and thus isn't suitable for wide distribution -- a "factory second," if you will.

 What does this have to do with native plants?
 Well, we have some plants that didn't quite come out as planned, or that we can't identify to species level.
-We're marking these down to $3 per pot, or 2 for $5 -- the same price as our non-natives.
+We're marking these down to $3 per pot, or 2 for $5.

 - _Monarda?_ These seeds were labeled Monarda punctata (spotted bee-balm), but have produced plants that look more like Monarda fistulosa (wild bee-balm or wild bergamot).
 I'll know when they flower, but in the meantime, you can get a discount on a lovely native that -- regardless of species -- has sweet-scented leaves and flowers.
 - _Symphyotrichum cordifolium (blue wood aster; heart leaved aster) or Eurybia divaricata? (white wood aster)_ These are from seeds I collected last year, but I didn't key out the plant when it was flowering.
 All I know they are asters, i.e. from one of the genera that used to be lumped into genus _Aster_, before it was split into 10 different genera(!)
 With only leaves to go on, I can't tell them apart (nor can iNaturalist!)
 Either way, both are native species that produce a white or whitish-blue flower in late summer or early fall (when many other flowers are beginning to fade), and thrive in very similar conditions (partial shade with medium to medium-dry soil).
 Until they flower, benefit from my mistake!
 - _Milkweeds (Asclepias)_.
 These were given to me to sell, with the caveat that they were either swamp milkweed (A. incarnata) or common milkweed (A. syriaca), but the person didn't know which.

-### Non-native perennials - <strike>$4 each</strike> $3 each or 2 for $5
+### Non-native perennials - <strike>$4 each</strike> $2 each or 3 for $5

+As we come to the end of the planting season, we are marking down many of our non-natives so that we can focus on our natives.

+- Catnip
+- Chives
 - Lavender ('Munstead')
-- Lemon Balm - 'Mandarina' (it really smells like oranges!)
+- Lemon Balm - 'Mandarina' (smells like oranges!)
-- Sage - Broadleaf
+- Oregano (only 1️⃣ one plant left!)
 - Peppermint
+- Rosemary
-- Catnip
+- Sage (Broadleaf)
 - Thyme (English)
-- Rosemary
-- Lavender

-### Non-native annuals - <strike>$3 each, or 2 for $5</strike> $2 each, or 3 for $5
+### Non-native annuals - <strike>$3 each, or 2 for $5</strike> $1 each, or 6 for $5
 - Bell Peppers - Grand Bell Mix and California Wonder varieties
-- Tomatoes (slicing) - Super Beefsteak
 - Tomatoes (sauce/cooking) - San Marzano
-- Tomatoes (cherry) - Bicolor Cherry (pink/white at maturity), Sweetie (red), Green Grape (green at maturity... and just one left!)
+- Tomatoes (cherry) - Bicolor Cherry (pink/white at maturity), Sweetie (red)
 - Habaneros
 - Jalapeños - Early
 - Basil

+## Non-native houseplants
+- Christmas/Thanksgiving cactus (genus Schlumbergera)

 ## "What will you have available later in the year?"